 This link contains a list of the items added to the site within the last 30 days.
 Each "New Item" is also identified with a "New" graphic located to the left of the item number on its respective sales list.

 For those of you not familiar with them, BID PINS are produced by cities bidding for the right to host the Olympic Games.
 They're used as promotional items and have become increasingly popular and numerous in recent years.
-Although the first listed bid pin on my site dates from 1960, it's presently unclear as to when the first actual bid pin was made.
-However, with the discovery and exchange of information this site will hopefully stimulate, I'm fairly confident that issue will eventually be resolved.
+Although the first listed bid pin on the site dates from 1960, it's presently unclear as to when the first actual bid pin was made.
+However, with the discovery and exchange of information this site will hopefully stimulate, perhaps that issue will eventually be resolved.

-For those of you who collect BID PINS, I urge you to contact me with verifiable information about any you may have or know about which aren't described or pictured on this site.
-I'm already aware of quite a few, but, perhaps, there are even more.
-If you're able to send me detailed descriptions and high-quality color photocopies or images in ".jpg" format, I'd be pleased to include them, and acknowledge your contribution(s) in this section.
+For those of you who collect BID PINS, I urge you to contact this site with verifiable information about any you may have or know about which aren't described or pictured on this site.
+If you're able to send detailed descriptions and high-quality color photocopies or images in ".jpg" format, please do so.
+If included, your contribution(s) will be acknowledged in this section.
 Only in this way, can a truly comprehensive and accurate listing of all BID PINS eventually evolve.
-Towards that end, I hope to publish "A REFERENCE GUIDE TO OLYMPIC BID PINS" before the end of 2006 using the descriptions and images I already have and those which I hope will be forthcoming.

-Although I depended primarily on my own knowledge and pin collection to create the BID PINS lists, I'd be remiss if I didn't acknowledge those of you who helped fill in some important gaps.
-Whether you did this by loaning me pins I didn't have or by providing me with information, color photocopies, and/or ".jpg" scans, I want you to know how much I appreciate all of your efforts.
-Robert Sawyer (Atlanta, GA), Rick Holman (Austell, GA), Mike Nealon (No. Hollywood, CA), Len Braun (Downey, CA), Sid Marantz (Vernon, CA), Doug Todd (San Diego, CA), Steve Robie (Cupertino, CA), Jim Greensfelder (Cincinnati, OH), and Ron Finnigan (Burnaby, BC, CANADA) all deserve special praise.
-Hugh Hofer (Roswell, GA), Josh Jackson (Sioux Falls, SD), Richard Jackson, Sr. (Alpharetta, GA), Alan Peterson (Las Vegas, NV), Mario Avila (Atlanta, GA), Richard Murray (Ontario, CA), Jim Goddard (Denver, CO), Colleen Simpson (Los Angeles, CA), Domenico Di Pinto (Burbank, CA), Morissa Pawl (West Hills, CA), Stuart Garmise (Flushing, NY), Irene Darveau (Quebec City, QC, CANADA), Dan Pederson (Abbotsford, BC, CANADA), Geir Silseth (Lillehammer, NORWAY), Antoan Hlebarov (Sofia, BULGARIA), and Jivko Nakev (Sofia, BULGARIA) contributed some real rarities as well.
-My appreciation also extends to Mike Yazdani (Sydney, NSW, AUSTRALIA) who supplied me with the production numbers for many of the Sydney '00 bid pins.
-And, finally, a special "thank you" goes to Milos Kubalcik (Jindalee, QLD, AUSTRALIA) for helping me to clarify the status of those previously-mysterious pins from the village of Strbské Pleso in the "Vysoké Tatry" ("High Tatras") region of Slovakia and for also providing me with some important information about many of the Poprad-Tatry '02 and Poprad-Tatry '06 bid pins.
-Thank you all very much.
+Information used to create the BID PINS lists are made possible by individuals loaning pins to scan or by providing information, color photocopies, and/or ".jpg" scans.
+The efforts of those listed here are much appreciated.
+Robert Sawyer (Atlanta, GA), Rick Holman (Smithfield, KY), Mike Nealon (No. Hollywood, CA), Len Braun (Downey, CA), Sid Marantz (Vernon, CA), John Cobb (Atlanta, GA), Doug Todd (San Diego, CA), Steve Robie (Cupertino, CA), Jim Greensfelder (Cincinnati, OH), and Ron Finnigan (Burlington, ON, CANADA) all deserve special praise.
+Hugh Hofer (Roswell, GA), Josh Jackson (Atlanta, GA), Richard Jackson, Sr. (Alpharetta, GA), Alan Peterson (Las Vegas, NV), Mario Avila (Atlanta, GA), Richard Murray (Ontario, CA), Jim Goddard (Denver, CO), Colleen Simpson (Los Angeles, CA), Domenico Di Pinto (Trieste, ITALY), Morissa Pawl (West Hills, CA), Stuart Garmise (Flushing, NY), Irene Darveau (Quebec City, QC, CANADA), Dan Pederson (Abbotsford, BC, CANADA), Geir Silseth (Lillehammer, NORWAY), Antoan Hlebarov (Sofia, BULGARIA), and Jivko Nakev (Sofia, BULGARIA) contributed some real rarities as well.
+Appreciation also extends to Mike Yazdani (Sydney, NSW, AUSTRALIA) who supplied the production numbers for many of the Sydney '00 bid pins.
+And, finally, Milos Kubalcik (Jindalee, QLD, AUSTRALIA) for helping clarify the status of those pins from the village of Strbské Pleso in the "Vysoké Tatry" ("High Tatras") region of Slovakia and for also providing some important information about many of the Poprad-Tatry '02 and Poprad-Tatry '06 bid pins.

 National Olympic Committee or NOC pins were not really seen at the Olympic Games until 1908 in London.
 In fact, there were very few of them at that time, and they were generally exchanged only between athletes from different countries.
 This was pretty much the case until the 1960s and 1970s when their numbers greatly increased.